MiloJadyn/Jujitsu-Squad/README.md

 # Jujitsu-Squad
 Welcome to the Jujitsu Squad's Repository for Computer as a Medium.

-Week 11 Completetion
+Week 12 Completetion
 <br>
 Group Members Josiah Song and Jadyn Milo
 <br>
-  Task 1 completed by Josiah Song
+  Task 1 completed by Jadyn Milo
 <br>
-  Task 2 completed by Jadyn Milo
+  Task 2 completed by Josiah Song